Skip to footer content

 Frequently Asked Questions

-You can install the IronBarcode library by using the Package Manager Console and executing the command: Install-Package IronBarcode.
+Install the IronBarcode library by opening the Package Manager Console in Visual Studio and executing the command: Install-Package IronBarcode.

-How do you create a barcode in C# using IronBarcode?
+How do I save a generated barcode image in C#?

-What should I do if an exception occurs during barcode generation?
+What should I do if I encounter errors during barcode generation?

-The code uses a try-catch block to handle any runtime exceptions that occur during barcode generation.
+Use a try-catch block in your C# code to handle any runtime exceptions that may occur during the barcode generation process, ensuring robust error handling.

 Jordi Bardia